badd-labs/badd-labs/lab4.4/README.md

 ### Variables
 1. variable of type struct to keep all the information about the product encapsulated.
 2. we should be able to keep track of the products using variables (price, isDeliverd, inTransit, isDelivered etc).
-These can change during each sale.
+These can be changed during each sale.
-2. product array to store all the products.
+3. product inventory to store all the products.